Ep 60: Separation Strategies That Backfire

 How to use connection, play, and song to allow sleep to happen.

-How to change naps, gaps (between last nap and bedtime), and bedtimes to solve 2-hour bedtimes
+How to change naps, gaps (between last nap and bedtime), and bedtiming to solve 2 hour bedtimes

-How total sleep in 24 hours can impact bedtimes and bedtiming
+How total sleep in a 24 hour period can impact bedtimes and bedtiming

 How to use temporarily late bedtimes to eliminate long bedtimes

-How to roll back bedtime to a reasonable hour!
+How to role back bedtime to a reasonable hour!

 Mentioned in this episode: